UF Alum creates brighter future for minority businesses

-GAINESVILLE, Fla.
-(WCJB) – The inspiration for MBListings.org came to UF alumnus, Wayne Fields, when he was operating an advertising agency in the 1990s.
+The inspiration for MBListings.org came to UF alumnus, Wayne Fields, when he was operating an advertising agency in the 1990s.

 At first, the government was required to award a certain percentage of contracts to minority-owned businesses, known as 'set-aside contracts.'
 Eventually, that was ruled unconstitutional.